UltraStar-Deluxe/format/spec.md

 ```
 Required:     No
 Multi-Valued: No
-Syntax:       %x6F %x6E / %x6F %x66 %x66  ; on / off
+Syntax:       "on" / "off"
 Since:        0.2.0
 ```

 If `MEDLEYSTART` or `MEDLEYEND` (`MEDLEYSTARTBEAT` or `MEDLEYENDBEAT` for versions before 2.0.0) are not specified, the `CALCMEDLEY` header indicates whether an implementation is supposed to determine the start and end of the medley section automatically.
+The value of this header is compared case-insensitively.

 > [!CAUTION]
 >